tomwillfixit/helloworld/README.md

 ## Walkthrough

 We have all seen 'HelloWorld' examples in the past and typically they involve running a single web application in a single container on a single host.
-This walkthrough will cover the steps to setup a simple 3 node swarm cluster and run a multi container HelloWorld app across all swarm nodes.
+This walkthrough will cover the following :

+1. Setup a 3 node Swarm Cluster
+2. Create a 'HelloWorld' service
+3. Rolling update of 'HelloWorld' service

 This walkthrough has been tested on Ubuntu 16.04 with Docker 1.12-RC2 build.